-We will have approximately 3 programming assignments (with phases) and 8 written homework assignments.
+We will have approximately 3 programming assignments (with phases) and 6 written homework assignments.
 Expect each written homework to contribute equally to the course grade.
-The first programming project will contribute approximately half as much to the course grade as the subsequent two projects.
+When calculating final grades, we will drop your lowest written homework score.
+The first project will contribute approximately half as much to the course grade as the subsequent two projects.
 If you find an error in our grading, please bring it to our attention within one week of that item being returned.

 Re-grade PolicyIf you have a question about an assignment or exam that was returned to you, please don't hesitate to ask a TA or the instructor about it during their office hours.
 Learning from our mistakes is often one of the most memorable ways of learning!

 If after discussing your question with a TA or the instructor you feel that your work was misunderstood or otherwise should be looked at again to see if an appropriate grade was given we ask that you submit a written re-grade request as follows:

 Grading guidelines for programming assignmentsSee also the "Programming Guidelines" at left.
 For each project, the approximate and subject-to-change grade breakdown is: